3rd May, 2022

 Yes, they should, but of course, some projects, especially smaller projects, might not have an architect involved.

 Not all construction project teams are the same, and with CDM 2015 applying to a wide range of projects including maintenance, demolition, earthworks, and refurbishment, there are often cases where it is not clear who the principal designer should be.

 What about design and build contracts, where the design and the construction work is handed over to one company?
 The design and build company in these circumstances could have both contractor and designer duties under CDM.

 This is a classic example of where it would be acceptable to appoint the principal contractor also as the principal designer.

 Organisations or individuals can carry out the role of more than one dutyholder, provided they have the skills, knowledge, experience and (if an organisation) the organisational capability to carry out those roles in a way that secures health and safety.

+So the principal contractor can be the principal designer.
 Whether or not they should be will depend on the particular project.

 In a design and build project, or maintenance work where the contractor is responsible for the design of the system or project, this can be a suitable choice.

 Like the examples we looked at in the previous section, there are times when the contractor also handles the design work.

 However, there are also times when a principal contractor can't be the principal designer.
 And this is probably the more common situation.